US History

 Course Organisation

-Alongside the Theory and Methods course, students spend their first term studying Sources and Historiography.
+Alongside Theory and Methods, students spend their first term studying Sources and Historiography.
+You will be immersed in the historiography and current debates in American history and to provided with rigorous training in historical research, writing and argumentation.
 The seminars cover the major developments in historical writing from the professionalization of the discipline at the start of the 20th century through to the end of the century, focusing in particular on recent developments and debates.
-The seminars also include sessions on bibliography, primary sources and planning the dissertation.
-Each student is assigned an adviser who provides specific skills training in classes or tutorials during Michaelmas and Hilary Terms

 In the second term, students take one of a wide portfolio of Option courses.
 Those particularly relevant to US History typically include: